-Reviews of "Against the Current," "God Exists, Her Name is Petrunya" and "Truman & Tennessee: An Intimate Conversation," as well as a podcast preview, are all in the latest Movies with Meaning post on the web site of The Good Media Network
+Reviews of "The Whale," "Living" and "Broker" are all in the latest Movies with Meaning post on the web site of The Good Media Network

 Tune in for the latest Cinema Scribe segment on Bring Me 2 Life Radio, beginning Tuesday January 24

 When we think of the concept of “family,” we most often consider it as something made up of those with whom we’re developed our closest bonds.
 This has traditionally been built on a basis of biology, but, over time, we’ve seen that change.
 And, in some cases, it’s become something that may arise as a result of unexpected circumstances, sometimes exceedingly unfathomable ones.